Noran612/Operating-Systems/README.md

 # Operating-Systems
-Created an operating system from scratch in CPP
+Created a shell from scratch in CPP